nazmul-nhb/nhb-toolbox-docs/docs/guards/mixedGuards.md

 #### Description

-Validates if a string can be parsed into a valid Date.
-More strict than direct Date parsing as it requires properly formatted date strings.
+Validates if a string can be parsed into a valid [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).
+More strict than direct [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) parsing as it requires properly formatted date strings.

 #### Examples